 In March of 2003, a 23-year-old Silver Spring woman, parked her vehicle after returning home from work and observed a subject walking toward her, police said.

 As the woman passed the suspect, he allegedly pushed her down and put her in a chokehold until she lost consciousness, police said.
 When she woke up the suspect was sexually assaulting her, according to details released by police.

-The suspect drove the victim to Montgomery Knolls Elementary School—located at 807 Daleview Drive—and raped her, according to police.
+The suspect drove the victim to —located at 807 Daleview Drive—and raped her, according to police.
 After she was released she went door to door asking for help.

 Montgomery County Police arrived on the scene to assist the woman after they received a call from a resident who reported a woman, partially dressed, knocking on the door asking for help.